are ancient Hindu texts, constituting the oldest written material of

 The Four Vedas

 these, the first three form the main original division, commonly referred to

 as "trayi vidya" or the "triple science" of reciting hymns (Rigveda),

-performing austerities and rituals (Yajurveda) and singing
+performing austerities and rituals (Yajurveda) and singing songs (Samaveda).

-major text categories; the Samhitas, the Aranyakas, the Brahmanas and the
+text categories; the Samhitas, the Aranyakas, the Brahmanas and the

 Upanishads.
 Some scholars consider Upasanas as the fifth part.
 Only one

 version of the Rigveda is available to us in this modern era.
 Several

-different versions of the Samaveda, Yajurveda and Atharvaveda
+different versions of the Samaveda, Yajurveda and Atharvaveda can be found

 Set of Four Vedas in English -